 Only give gifts on special occasions

 - Everyone loves a gift and of course, receiving some unexpected money.
-However, avoid the temptation of giving your children pocket money like this frequently- you may end up spoiling them and undoing all that good work your pocket money routine is doing!
+However, avoid the temptation of giving your children allowance like this frequently – you may end up spoiling them and undoing all that good work your allowance routine is doing!

-- If you or their grandparents do give them some cash, make sure that you add it to their overall pocket money, encouraging your children to think about what they will do with it.
+- If you or their grandparents do give them some cash, make sure that you add it to their overall pocket-money allowance, encouraging your children to think about what they will do with it.

 - At RoosterMoney, we encourage kids to divide their money between goals for things they want to get and a savings pot, to put something aside.

-- And if your kids have subscriptions or are paying towards things in the house, with the Regulars feature you can help your child budget their pocket money towards those things they’ve committed to pay for.
+- And if your kids have subscriptions or are paying towards things in the house, with the Regulars feature you can help your child budget their allowance towards those things they’ve committed to pay for.

 Make it fun and make it stick!

-- Whether it’s decorating a reward chart, setting challenges for yourself as well as the children or making sure everyone is involved in decisions about the best value lego… This will ensure that your children are fully engaged in the pocket money process, which hopefully helps them get set up for 2021 and beyond ?
+- Whether it’s decorating a reward chart, setting challenges for yourself as well as the children or making sure everyone is involved in decisions about the best value Lego, pocket money can be both fun and educational.
+Add some sparkle, and it will ensure that your children are fully engaged in the pocket money process, which hopefully helps them get set up for the New Year and beyond.

-For more information on how best to use RoosterMoney for your pocket money and chores routine, check out our feature pages here.
+For more information on how best to use RoosterMoney for your allowance and chores routine, check out our feature pages here.